verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ## Prerequisites
 Following this guide requires:
-1. Access to an existing Verrazzano environment.
+1. Access to an existing Kubernetes cluster with Verrazzano installed.
    Use the [quick start](../../quickstart) instructions to install Verrazzano.
 2. Access to the application's image in Oracle Container Registry.
    Confirm access using this command to pull the Docker image.